Eczema, or atopic dermatitis, is a common skin condition that causes patches of dry, itchy skin to form.

 As a result, these medications are typically used for a short time to reduce severe symptoms.

-More than 2,000 adults with eczema participated in three clinical trials involving dupilumab.
+Trials of each drug involved more than 2,000 adults with eczema over the course of three clinical trials.
 The trials showed that most people experienced clear skin and reduced itching after about 16 weeks.

 - cold sores